 Photo by Innerbody Research

 When shopping for L-citrulline supplements, some people desire simplicity.
-Transparent Labs’ Transparent Labs L-Citrulline Fermented provides 2,000mg of fermented L-citrulline in every scoop, with no additives, flavorings, colorings, or sweeteners.
+Transparent Labs used to offer a product called L-Citrulline Fermented, which provided 2,000mg of fermented L-citrulline in every scoop, with no additives, flavorings, colorings, or sweeteners.
 The jar contains 240g for a total of 120 servings.
-It’s priced extremely well, but unlike PureBulk’s product, this one doesn’t contain malic acid, so it might not absorb as well as L-citrulline DL-malate would.
+It was priced so well that it was our top budget pick for L-citrulline, despite lacking malic acid for optimal absorption.
+Sadly, that product has been discontinued.

-Transparent Labs makes two other very appealing supplements containing L-citrulline DL-malate in its BULK and STIM-FREE pre-workouts.
+However, Transparent Labs makes other very appealing supplements containing L-citrulline DL-malate — notably, its BULK and STIM-FREE pre-workouts.
 Between the two, we prefer STIM-FREE.
 BULK has a superior ingredient profile overall, but if you want a caffeinated pre-workout, you can get even higher doses of more ingredients from Kaged’s Pre-Kaged Elite.
 STIM-FREE, despite being generally weaker than BULK, still offers the best combination of ingredients and doses in a caffeine-free pre-workout built around L-citrulline.

 Here’s a side-by-side look at some key ingredients in BULK and STIM-FREE from Transparent Labs, with Pre-Kaged Elite thrown in for added context: